Regenerative Medicine and Plantar Fasciitis

 Plantar fasciitis is a condition that affects the fascia that runs the length of the foot.
 This fascia is a thick band of tissue connecting your toes to your heel, and it can become inflamed, causing pain in the bottom of the foot.
 This pain is most commonly noted in the heel, and it is often stabbing in nature.

-Oftentimes, plantar fasciitis is worse first thing in the morning or after you have been exercising or standing for longer periods of time.
-The symptoms often do not manifest themselves during exercise, but can arise afterwards.
+Oftentimes, plantar fasciitis is worse first thing in the morning or after you have been exercising or standing for long periods of time.
+The symptoms often do not manifest themselves during exercise but can arise afterward.

 Plantar Fasciitis Treatment

 In most cases, plantar fasciitis symptoms are addressed with stretching, icing the feet, splinting, activity reduction or rest, and anti-inflammatory drugs to reduce pain and swelling.
 Steroid injections are also commonly used to address this pain.
 However, these treatment options are not 100 percent effective, and even if they do work, plantar fasciitis symptoms can return.

 Regenerative medicine therapies provide longer-lasting pain relief options, and they do so without being highly invasive.
 Two of the most promising treatment options are platelet-rich plasma injections and the use of amniotic fluid products.

 Platelet-rich plasma therapy involves injecting a person’s own blood plasma into the affected area to promote tissue healing.
 The plasma portion of the blood contains platelets, growth factors, and various inflammatory markers.
 Platelet-rich plasma, also known as PRP, is a portion of this plasma that has a high concentration of these various components.

 These components are the exact things that are already responsible for repairing damaged tissues, so having a high concentration of them allows the sample to be very effective for healing, Since the plasma can be inserted directly into the affected area, it allows precise placement to further speed up the healing process.